-Ballast water treatment plants are to be approved by a flag administration acc. to IMO Resolution MEPC 279(70).
-The obligation to install a ballast water treatment plant depends on the ballast water capacity and keel lying date of the ship (Refer to International Convention for the Control and Management of Ship's Ballast Water and Sediments, 2004 - Regulation B-3).
+Ballast water treatment plants are to be approved by a flag administration acc. to Code for Approval of Ballast Water Management Systems (BWMS Code) (Res.
+MEPC 300(72))\.
+All ships shall install a ballast water treatment plant to provide standards in Regulation D-2 of International Convention for the Control and Management of Ship's Ballast Water and Sediments, 2004.